phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 Sometimes a pull request will reflect more than just the changes you've committed.
 That can occur when the history of the branch and the history of the master become intertwined.
 Git creates differences by looking at the git history, not at the code differences.
 There are a few ways to correct this.
 The method we recommend is to create a new branch off the current master, pull the changes from the prior branch to the new branch, then issue a new PR.
 These steps are documented in the section on how to [refresh your PR](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance#refreshing-your-pr)

+Finally, if there are problems or questions with a PR, a discussion will probably occur thru the conversation and review features in the PR and help can be provided thru that feature.

 ***